Growing a healthy baby starts before pregnancy, as some vitamins (like folic acid) are crucial right at the time of conception†

 Believe it or not, growing a healthy baby starts before you even become pregnant.
 Start taking a prenatal multivitamin one to two months before you begin trying to become pregnant.
 This helps prepare your body for pregnancy and supply adequate nutrients for the baby.

 This pre-conception time allows you time to focus on your own health and take the necessary steps before (and between) pregnancies.
 Why?
 To increase your chances of giving birth to a healthy baby once you become pregnant.
-For instance, you might need to get blood tests done, get caught up on vaccines, ensure chronic health problems (such as asthma or diabetes) are stabilized, stop smoking, and perhaps even lose weight (if you’re overweight or obese) to reduce your risk of pregnancy complications.1
+For instance, you might need to get blood tests done, get caught up on vaccines, ensure chronic health problems are stabilized, stop smoking, and perhaps even lose weight to reduce your risk of pregnancy complications.1

 Another key step in your preconception health focuses on your nutrition, ensuring your body doesn’t lack key essential vitamins and minerals.
 That’s where prenatal multivitamins come into play.
 So, when should you start taking prenatal vitamins?
 Ideally, before you’re even pregnant.
 If you’re thinking about having a baby, discussing it with your significant other, or already trying, that’s when to start a prenatal multivitamin.

 Why is this pre-pregnancy timing so important?
 Because the baby's neural tube (essentially, the still-developing brain and spinal cord) develops during the first month of pregnancy.2 A good prenatal multivitamin contains adequate folic acid, an important B vitamin during pregnancy.
 Adequate folic acid in healthful diets may reduce a woman’s risk of having a child with a neural tube defect.
 The US Preventive Services Task Force recommends a daily supplement of 400-800 μg of folic acid, in addition to consuming food folate from a varied diet, for all women planning or capable of pregnancy.
 Often, many women don’t even know they’re pregnant in the very first month.
-That’s why starting prenatal vitamins early helps keep mom and growing baby healthy.
+That’s why starting prenatal vitamins early helps to support the health of mom and growing baby.†

 Congrats!
 You’re expecting a bundle of joy in a few months.
 Now that you’re pregnant, do you have to take prenatal vitamins the whole nine months?
 Because your baby continues to grow and develop throughout the entire nine months in utero, it’s important to continue to take a prenatal multivitamin during your entire pregnancy.